SantaHub/DesignPattern/ReadMe.md

         - notifyObservers()
     - One to many relationship and loosely coupled.
 Java util Observable voids these principles by being a class.

+## Template Method Pattern
+    Should have 3 components
+    - 'final' Template method that has several steps (public final void driveToDestination() )
+    - 'abstract' methods defined by the subclasses (protected abstract void accelerate(), steer(), and brake())
+    - May have a 'private' common method. (private void reachDestination() )

 ## Command Pattern
     -